 Payments are such a large part of the fintech space that it warrants its own article.
-Payments, the largest segment within the fintech market, has improved the ease with which people may do business.
+It is the largest segment within the fintech market and has improved the ease with which people may do business.

 Payments solutions seek to reduce transaction times between financial institutions, particularly in the international money transfer industry, which has long been a source of frustration for many companies.
 Small businesses can now take credit and debit cards by utilizing payment gateway solutions, bringing up a whole new group of prospective clients who prefer to pay in cash.